se-for-sci/se-for-sci.github.io/content/week03/testing.md

 - **xdoctest**: a better version of the standard library module that might even be usable in some cases.
 - **Hypothosis**: Property based testing (is an add-on to pytest)
-- [**ward**](https://github.com/darrenburns/ward): A rather new library that tries to rethink pytest to be even more modern.
-Interesting, at least.
+- [**ward**](https://github.com/darrenburns/ward): An abandoned library that
+  tried to rethink pytest to be even more modern.
+Interesting to see the ideas here.

 In short: Use pytest, unless you are writing a Python standard library module.
 Which I assume you are not.